paulfioravanti/survey_tool_elm/README.md

 - Commit the changes to the `build` directory to the repository
 - Deploy to Heroku

+OR

+- `./push back` to push the back end to Github and Heroku
+- `./push front` to generate a build, and then push the front end to Github and Heroku

 ## Other

 I also wrote implementations of the companion back-end developer test to this